 Beginning with Secondary Education, consisting of four twelve-week terms with 4 academic hours plus 2 application hours hour per day.
 Based on our world's best universities system, have four 15-20 fifty-minute Individualize Curriculum class periods per day.
 Two application hours per week are equally important for many students.
 Now, our most successful students also have structured unstructured time for application labs and/or get involved with skill improving extracurricular activities.
 Germany schools produce the world's most productive workers and more than half her students finishes at 1 PM.
 Students can work, take more academic classes, volunteer, create a group to compete for academic prizes, attend career-focused academies, play sports or let American ingenuity provide relevant learning experiences.

-students "Special Intelligence "
+Change 3 "Special Intelligence "

-is discovered and enhanced with
+once discovered is enhanced with

 1) Grades one to eight should concentrate on determine and